Soldier Meadows Hot Springs & Campground

 A Unique and Sensitive Environment

-Though Soldier Meadows is public land and accessible for all to enjoy, please be sure to leave little to no impact when visiting this unique environment.
-Tucked in a very remote section of the Black Rock Desert, this environment is essentially protected by proximity, but home to a variety of rare wildlife, plants and cultural resources.
-The Desert Dace—a threatened fish species found only at Soldier Meadows—lives within the hot spring pools, as do the Soldier Meadows Springsnails—a specialized, ancient aquatic mollusk known only to exist in Nevada’s Great Basin.
+Though Soldier Meadows is public land and accessible for all to enjoy, please be sure to Recreate Responsibly and practice Leave No Trace ethics when visiting this unique environment.
+Tucked in a very remote section of the Black Rock Desert, this environment is essentially protected by proximity, and thus home to a variety of rare wildlife, plants, and cultural resources.
+The desert dace—a threatened fish species found only at Soldier Meadows—lives within the hot spring pools, along with Soldier Meadows springsnails—a specialized, ancient aquatic mollusk known only to exist in Nevada’s Great Basin.
 Please remember your impact when visiting this fragile landscape.

-Travel smart and plan ahead.
-Before embarking on Black Rock Desert adventures swing through the Friends of Black Rock office in Gerlach for the most up to date Playa and surrounding area conditions.
+There is no fee or permit required to visit Soldier Meadows Hot Spring.
+Before embarking on Black Rock Desert adventures be sure to stop by the Friends of Black Rock office in Gerlach for the most up to date Playa and surrounding area conditions.
 To plan ahead, dial Friends of Black Rock directly at (775) 557-2900.